percona/postgres/contrib/pg_tde/documentation/docs/architecture/index.md

 ## Typical setup scenarios

 ### Simple "one principal key" encryption
+AÅ: I'm no linguist, but since these are instructions for someone to follow the progressive tense doesn't seem right to me.
+Even weirder that step 5 and 6 does not use the progressive tense but the rest does.

 1. Passing the option from the postgres config file the extension: `shared_preload_libraries=‘pg_tde’`
+AÅ: The above sentence makes no sense to me
 2. `CREATE EXTENSION pg_tde;` in `template1`
 3. Adding a global key provider
 4. Adding a default principal key using the same global provider